vuejs/v2.vuejs.org/source/guide/components.md

 Vue.js supports two API styles for using components: the imperative, constructor-based API, and the declarative, template-based API.
 If you are confused, think about how you can create an image element with `new Image()`, or with an `<img>` tag.
 Each is useful in its own right and Vue.js provides both for maximum flexibility.

 <p class="tip">The `table` element has restrictions on what elements can appear inside it, so custom elements will be hoisted out and not render properly.
-In those cases you can use the component directive syntax: `<tr v-component="my-component"></tr>`.
-Note this syntax is only available on table elements.</p>
+In those cases you can use the component directive syntax: `<tr v-component="my-component"></tr>`.</p>

 ## Data Flow